Magisk-Modules-Alt-Repo/UbuntuFontVinaooo/README.md

 # Ubuntu-Font-Vinaooo
 A simple Magisk Module to install Ubuntu Font on Android.
-At this point, all I've done is a big mix of these projects, but i promise to research
+At this point, all I've done is a big mix of these projects, but i promise to research, improve and maintain this project alive.

 This is based in 3 awesome projects: